hackdaymanifesto/site/index.markdown

 different from you to check your marketing material through to see if it makes sense and isn't offensive to someone who doesn't share your background.

+### Make the list of attendees public

+Publicly listing those that have registered for your event can generate enthusiasm and encourage others to sign up.
+It can also give those that might otherwise be hesitant to attend a chance to see who else will be there.

 ### Keep the cost to attend free, or low cost

 If developers are willing to donate their time -- which could otherwise be used